Code-Screen/Code-Screen.github.io/docs/recruitee.md

 <br>

 Once you select the test, click the `Send` button.
-You will then see a confirmation message similiar to the following:
+You will then see a confirmation message similar to the following:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>